 can get practice with the body mechanics of this by doing the last

 steps of the phase 4 Alemana From a Fan, a two-measure figure.
 Look

 at what the lady does here:

-forward right swiveling RF to face DLC, (last step of measure 1)
+Step forward right swiveling RF to face DLC, (last step of

-forward left swiveling RF to face DRW, (first step of measure 2)
+Step forward left swiveling RF to face DRW, (first step of

 for the very last step, the last four steps of these two figures are

 very similar.
 In the Alemana the lady can use the joined lead hands